-It is my job to choose materials, texts, and literature that allow students the opportunity to grow intellectually in many different directions.
+It is my job to choose materials, texts, and literature that challenge students and allow them the opportunity to grow intellectually in many different directions.
 One of my responsibilities as their teacher is having a solid basis for choosing the materials and setting the stage for student learning.
 Once that stage has been set and expectations discussed in general, then my role changes.
-As a member of any class I teach, I see my role as facilitator of discussion, as one who raises questions – not as one who gives answers, or as one who expects specific responses, but as one who gives more fuel to the fire that I hope the study of literature and writing has started.
-I believe in allowing students to locate their own intellectual and creative interests and that, through open discussion of a variety of approaches to a single text, we can come to see any work of literature in multiple lights, as through a prism, and therefore come to understand ourselves, our society, and our world more intimately.
+As a member of any class I teach, I see my role as facilitator of discussion, as one who applies Freire’s problem-posing method of instruction by raising questions – not giving answers or expecting specific responses, but as one who gives more fuel to the fire that I hope the study of literature and writing has started.
+I believe in allowing students to locate their own intellectual and creative interests and that, through open discussion of a variety of approaches to a text, we can come to see any work of literature in multiple lights, as through a prism, and therefore come to understand ourselves, our society, and our world more intimately.